 Emilia Wickstead started planning this collection when the country and the rest of the world went into lockdown and with what she came up with, they can be dressed up or dressed down which fits perfectly for every woman in this global pandemic.

-Wickstead’s inspiration for her designs are from Faery Lands of the South Seas, a non-fiction book published in 1921 by travel writers James Norman Hall and Charles Bernard Nordhoff.
+Wickstead’s inspiration for her designs is from Faery Lands of the South Seas, a non-fiction book published in 1921 by travel writers James Norman Hall and Charles Bernard Nordhoff.
 The tales reference the designer’s homeland and her Samoan/New Zealand roots.
 She said; “Their descriptions are like fairy tales but it’s an actual documentation of how they saw those places.”

-Some of the looks feature a cropped shirt with beautifully illustrated sailboat print repeated over cotton poplin full skirts, Polynesian fern sparsely placed on tailored maxi skirts and bandeau dresses, colonial shirting and printed sarongs, the ’90s minimalism, elegant series of tailored Bermuda shorts and sweet bralettes and so on.
+Some of the looks feature a cropped shirt with beautifully illustrated sailboat print repeated over cotton poplin full skirts, Polynesian fern sparsely placed on tailored maxi skirts and bandeau dresses, colonial shirting, and printed sarongs, the ’90s minimalism, elegant series of tailored Bermuda shorts, and sweet bralettes and so on.

-The designer also revisited her archive, which is a skirt from her first collection, she repeated this look because of the closness of the skirt’s silhouette and movement to this season’s vision.
-She also collaborated with Jeweler Jessica McCormack to create a 10-piece capsule collection of pearls and diamonds from South Seas.
+The designer also revisited her archive, which is a skirt from her first collection, she repeated this look because of the closeness of the skirt’s silhouette and movement to this season’s vision.
+She also collaborated with Jeweler Jessica McCormack to create a 10-piece capsule collection of pearls and diamonds from the South Seas.

-Here are the full collection below:
+Here is the full collection below: